 Founder & CEO

 Hadi is an experienced events coordinator and has dedicated the past three years to improving the environmental sustainability of the UK urban nightlife industry.
 When promoting his own parties in 2018/2019 Hadi developed London’s first plastic-free party and named it ecodisco.
 He then evolved the popular concept party into a sustainable nightlife consultancy, whilst simultaneously working in the charity sector lobbying the UK government for urgent action on climate change and biodiversity loss.
-Now working full-time on ecodisco, Hadi is focused on developing and executing effective systems to remove single-use culture from venues and events across the UK, whilst also overseeing ecodisco’s exciting work carbon footprinting and communications.
+Now working full-time on ecodisco, Hadi is focused on developing and executing cost-effective systems to remove single-use plastics from venues and events across the UK, whilst also overseeing ecodisco’s exciting work on carbon footprinting and communications.

 Eloise is an event and project manager, specialising in sustainability.
 In the past she has produced large-scale experiential events for brands such as NARS, Pandora, Adidas|Parley and Air New Zealand.
 She also studied Managing for Sustainability with The Open University and has recently completed the AGF's Green Assessor Training.
 Eloise plays a key role on the ground at events for ecodisco as well as in service design for our reusable cup systems.
 Eloise also leads on the internal policy documents that hold ecodisco to account.
 Alongside her work at ecodisco, Eloise is producing virtual events for The Institution of Environmental Sciences as well as working as a freelance event manager.